Quantum Port: Gamification of quantum teleportation for public engagement: Conclusion

 \section{Conclusion}

-In this work, we proposed the gamification of categorical quantum mechanics (CQM) on quantum teleportation as a science game for public engagement.
-Our current prototype model suffices to demonstrate quantum teleportation protocol through gaming without utilizing complicated mathematical concepts.
-The next natural step of improvement that one can aim for is to include the idea of classical and quantum encryption into Quantum Port.
-It is not necessary to redesign the whole game but merely introducing new cards for the encryption mechanics as an expansion pack.
+In this work, we proposed the gamification of categorical quantum mechanics (CQM) on quantum teleportation as a science game for public engagement, with the aim to introduce quantum teleportation protocol through gaming without utilizing complicated mathematical concepts.
+For future work, one may conduct an empirical study to compare the effectiveness of using Quantum Port as a teaching and learning tool.
+Since we employ a consistent diagrammatic framework for quantum theory in Quantum Port, we expect future implementations of other quantum processes can be done by adding new cards as an expansion pack, while also maintaining essential mathematical relationships to flexibly support varying levels of rigor from different backgrounds.

 \bmhead{Supplementary information}